 Why Nature Map Earth?

 The international community has adopted ambitious targets for reducing and reversing the loss of biodiversity and other ecosystems services by 2020, but these targets will be missed.
-In 2020 the international community will adopt new biodiversity targets at the CBD COP15 in China.
-Nature Map will develop integrated maps of conservation and restoration opportunities that allow policymakers, civil society, and businesses to operationalize targets by translating them into geographically explicit priorities for conservation and restoration.
+The international community will adopt new biodiversity targets at the CBD COP15 in China.
+Nature Map is developing integrated maps of conservation and restoration opportunities that allow policymakers, civil society, and businesses to operationalize targets by translating them into geographically explicit priorities for conservation and restoration.
 These tools are urgently needed to help countries include actionable spatial maps and targets in their climate and biodiversity strategies.

 Will Nature Map set targets for biodiversity and how does it relate to the Aichi Biodiversity Targets and proposals, such as Half Earth?

 Targets for biodiversity and other ecosystem services must be set by governments.
 Civil society organizations and businesses may adopt their own science-based targets.
-Nature Map will not set any targets, but instead develop decision support tools to help countries decide on international targets and translate their political commitments into operational strategies that tackle conservation and restoration priorities.
+Nature Map is not setting any targets, but instead develops decision-support tools to help countries decide on international targets and translate their political commitments into operational strategies that tackle conservation and restoration priorities.

 Many biodiversity maps are available, so what’s new about Nature Map?

 Indeed, a lot of biodiversity data is available as maps and some integrate across several dimensions of biodiversity.
-Nature Map aims to make the following contributions: (i) identify and integrate new data layers, including but not limited to reptiles, plant taxa, soil and biomass carbon, and hydrological services; (ii) crowd-source new data, particularly on forest management, and identify areas of greatest uncertainty so that they can be filled through scientific research; (iii) aggregate the information at the highest possible resolution and rate each area (pixel) by how much biodiversity and carbon it contains; and (iv) generate new information on areas of greatest restoration potential.
-On the basis of this work we will also be able to identify major knowledge gaps.
+Nature Map’s contributions are to: (i) identify and integrate new data layers, including but not limited to reptiles, plant taxa, soil and biomass carbon, and hydrological services; (ii) crowd-source new data, particularly on forest management, and identify areas of greatest uncertainty so that they can be filled through scientific research; (iii) aggregate the information at the highest possible resolution and rate each area (pixel) by how much biodiversity and carbon it contains; and (iv) generate new information on areas of greatest restoration potential.

 What does “nature” mean?